 Trump's triumph in 2024 could significantly impact India, with his “America First” approach likely to heighten global trade tensions and affect market dynamics.
 Higher tariffs and a potential withdrawal from international agreements may disrupt global supply chains, especially if tensions with China escalate.

 This restructuring could raise production costs, slow economic growth, and create labour shortages in sectors like tech and healthcare, which rely on skilled foreign workers.
-If Trump reintroduces immigration restrictions, including limits on H-1B visas, India’s IT and tech industries may struggle, as they heavily depend on skilled labour that has access to the US.
+If Trump reintroduces immigration restrictions, including limits on H-1B visas, India’s IT and tech industries might struggle, as they heavily depend on skilled labour that has access to the US.

 However, India may find strategic opportunities within these challenges.
 As Trump seeks to decouple from China, India could attract American firms looking to diversify supply chains, positioning itself as a manufacturing hub with favourable policies.
 While trade with the US could see strain due to retaliatory tariffs affecting exports like IT services and pharmaceuticals, a focus on bilateral defence ties may bring benefits.